Calibrating the MATILDA framework#

 … and store the calibrated parameter set for the scenario runs in the next notebook.

-We will use the glacio-hydrological modeling library [MATILDA] (cryotools/matilda), which has been developed for use in this workflow.
-It is based on the widely used HBV hydrological model, extended by a simple temperature-index melt model based roughly on the code of Seguinot (2019).
-Glacier evolution over time is modeled using the Δh approach following Seibert et. al. (2018).
+The framework for Modeling water resources in glacierized catchments [MATILDA] (cryotools/matilda) has been developed for use in this workflow and is published as a Python package.
+It is based on the widely used HBV hydrological model, extended by a simple temperature-index melt model based on the code of Seguinot (2019).
+Glacier evolution over time is modeled using a modified version of the Δh approach following Seibert et. al. (2018).

-Let’s start by importing some helper functions to work with yaml
+As before we start by loading configurations such as the calibration period and some helper functions to work with yaml

 Show code cell source